 As a non-profit organization, we operate by using funds from membership dues, contributions, and fundraising activities.

-Due to Covid-19, no Events or Shows are currently scheduled for 2023.
+Due to the lack of a suitable venue, events and shows are currently on hold for 2024.
 Please check back later for further updates.